ProjectMirador/mirador-integration/README.md

  - `@emotion/styled`
  - `@mui/material`
  - `@mui/system`
+ -  `mirador-image-tools` - A plugin just to test plugin integration
+- `mirador-share-plugin` - Another plugin to test plugin integration

 We also include `parcel`, which is a simple package that serves up our example HTML pages here.
 It would most likely not be used in a real application.